 Sexual Assault Center Services for County

-Effective at noon on Thursday, 3/19 all Family Services locations will be closed to outside community and customer foot traffic, including walk-in traffic to the Crisis Center.
+As of 6/1/20, all Family Services locations remain closed to outside community and customer foot traffic, including walk-in traffic to the Crisis Center.
 The Crisis Center and Sexual Assault Center hotlines remain open and continue to provide 24/7 services.
-Building closures will remain in effect until April 24th, at which time we will reevaluate our need to remain closed to the community.
+All other programs continue to provide telehealth services in the form of virtual visits and by phone.
 As always, please contact us if you have any questions or concerns at (920) 436-6800 in Green Bay and (920) 739-4226 in Menasha.

 Sexual assault, abuse and harassment touches many lives.
 We know that it happens to children, adolescents and adults.
 No matter what your situation is, the Sexual Assault Center is here to help.
 We provide free, confidential support to survivors of sexual assault and their loved ones.
 These services are available 24 hours a day, 7 days a week to survivors in Brown, Door, Oconto and Marinette Counties.
 Our specially trained staff of volunteers and advocates offer a wide range of services regardless of the survivor’s age, race, gender, sexual orientation, disability, or when the abuse occurred.
 Bilingual staff are also available to provide culturally specific services to survivors in the Hispanic and Southeast Asian communities.

 The Sexual Assault Center offers the following services to survivors and their loved ones:

 Crisis Intervention & Supportive Counseling: Specially trained Sexual Assault Center advocates are available by phone and in-person 24/7, and can make referrals to therapists as needed.